 - Flaky sea salt, optional

-Transfer cereal mixture to prepared pan and press firmly into an even layer using flat bottom of a measuring cup, bowl or glass.
+- Transfer cereal mixture to prepared pan and press firmly into an even layer using flat bottom of a measuring cup, bowl or glass.
 Sprinkle with flaky sea salt, if using.
-Cover and chill at least one hour, or preferably 4 hours.
+Cover and chill at least 1 hour, or preferably 4 hours.